Updated 16 September 2022

-We are an all-Ireland firm and therefore data is processed in all offices (ROI/NI) for the legitimate interest to ensure efficient running of the business.
+We are a multi-territory firm and therefore data is processed in all offices for the legitimate interest to ensure efficient running of the business.

 Further details of the measures that we have taken in this regard are available by contacting us using the contact details below.